User Tools

 DNA / RNA

 The vast majority of human DNA lies outside of the genes within the cells.
-Of this, recent work has discovered that 85% of these stretches of DNA appear to make RNA - which, for the most part, has yet-to-be-determined functions.
+Of this, recent work has discovered that 85% of these stretches of DNA appear to make RNA - which, for the most part, have yet-to-be-determined functions.

 A study published in the online journal PLOS Genetics on June 20, 2013, from the McManus Lab. at the University of California SF points out that :